tw1zr99/efym.net/content/posts/appalling-anysoftkeyboard-feature/index.md

 The last time I updated the application it would display the link permanently, the text disappeared after two seconds but the icon containing the link would not.
 It is said in this Github issue that after some use of the keyboard the link would disappear completely, I used it for a few more hours and it didn't.

 I'm not even going to get into what I personally think about the virus because my thoughts on the subject are not particularly relevant to the point I'm trying to make.
-The problem is that the developers of the application are choosing to use your keyboard to display something other than keys; very uselessly I might add since information about COVID-19 is readily available in literally millions of websites around the Internet, I find this behaviour to be excrutiatingly propagandistic and I will not tolerate it.
+The problem is that the developers of the application are choosing to use your keyboard to display something other than keys; very uselessly I might add since information about COVID-19 is readily available in literally millions of websites around the Internet, I find this behaviour to be excruciatingly propagandistic and I will not tolerate it.

 So I went ahead and uninstalled AnySoftKeyboard for good.